iluuu1994/nullsafe-operator-rfc/rfc.md

 ## References

 Taking the reference of a nullsafe chain is not allowed.
-This is because references require l-values (memory location, like variables or properties) but the nullsafe operator can sometimes return the r-value `null`.
+This is because references require l-values (memory locations, like variables or properties) but the nullsafe operator can sometimes return the r-value `null`.

 ```php
 $x = &$foo->bar;